Where your notes live

 Cryptography summary

-The crypto stack is documented above.
+The sync crypto stack is documented above.
 We use widely-reviewed primitives (Argon2id, XChaCha20-Poly1305, BIP39) from well-maintained libraries — not hand-rolled crypto.
 If you'd like a third-party security review of Jotura's design, get in touch.